-While looking for the perfect home, many factors will impact a buyer’s decision.
+While looking for the perfect home, many factors will impact a buyer’s decision such as the HOA covenant regulations for new homeowners.
 Education and property taxes are usually the biggest.
-However, covenants enforced by a community association will play a pivotal role in the homeowner experience.
+However, covenants enforced by a community association will play a pivotal role in the homeowner’s experience.

 Buying a house or condominium in an organized community means joining a homeowners association (HOA).
 HOAs are fueled by a set of Covenants, Conditions, and Restrictions or CC&R’s.

 These ordinances explain requirements, limitations, and guidelines for the property.
 Covenants are advantageous to a neighborhood as a whole.
 They are enforced to retain high property values.
 In turn, these serve everyone involved in the community.